- Time limit: 1.00 s

 - Memory limit: 512 MB

-Uolevi has n tiles each consisting of a single integer from 1 to n.
+Uolevi has tiles each consisting of a single integer from to .
 Since he likes working with ceramics, he wants to combine these tiles into a tile he thinks is more artistic.
 But when firing a tile, it might break if it contains too many small integers.
 So Uolevi sometimes wants to know how many small integers a tile contains.
 To prevent breaking, Uolevi might need to split a tile into two tiles, the other containing smaller and the other larger integers.

 More specifically, Uolevi wants to perform three types of queries: